reidhansell/stock-app/README.md

 # StockingUp

-A MERN stack paper trading application
+A paper trading web application.
+Made with the MERN stack

 ## Quick Start